Immersion Heater Cost

 These elements can usually be replaced without replacing the storage tank and won’t add too much to your new immersion heater cost.

-An experienced DIY enthusiast can do this, but in many cases, this is a job best left to a professional.
-The service on this website allows you to find reputable local tradespeople quickly and easily, even better, it’s completely free!
+An experienced DIY enthusiast can do this, but this is a job best left to a professional in many cases.

 I need to get a new immersion heater fitted and also to have a new bath and sink to install.
 So clearly the immersion heater is our priority but the others need doing but is it worth doing each as my finances dictate or would it be best to wait longer and have them fitted together?

-"One requires a heating engineer and the requires plumber.
-Two separate jobs, do the one at time if you're a bit skint."
+"One requires a heating engineer and a plumber.
+Two separate jobs, do the one at a time if you're a bit skint."

 Immersion Heater Prices

-Below are some estimated costs of installing immersion heaters, as well as their duration time.
+Below are some estimated costs of installing immersion heaters, as well as their duration.

 Job Description Duration Material Cost Labour Cost